go-critic/go-critic/docs/overview.md

 `typeUnparen` is syntax-only checker (fast).<a name="underef-ref"></a>
 ## underef
-Detects dereference expressions that can be omitted
+Detects dereference expressions that can be omitted.

 **Before:**
 ```go